RaveJS/rave/docs/developing.md

 Rave uses the metadata in the top-level bower.json or package.json files to create a package for your application's modules.
-The specifics of this package depend on the Rave Starter you use or the name and moduleType you choose if you start [from scratch](#from-scratch).
+The specifics of this package depend on the Rave Starter you use or the name, main entry point, and moduleType you choose if you start [from scratch](#from-scratch).

 Many Rave Starters call the application package, "app", which means your app's modules will reside in the "app/" module namespace and the "app/" directory under the web root.

-How you build your application depends on which frameworks and libraries you have chosen, of course.
-However, the format in which you author your modules -- AMD, node, or ES6 -- does *not* depend on the frameworks.
+The specifics of how you build your application depends on which frameworks and libraries you have chosen, of course.
+However, the format in which you author your modules -- AMD, node, or ES6 -- does *not* depend on the frameworks!
 Every package, including the framework packages and your app's package, may have a different format.
 Pick your favorite format for your app’s modules, but be consistent.
 Rave won’t mix-and-match formats within a package.

-In short, pick your favorite format for all of your app's modules.
+In short, pick your favorite format and use it for all of your app's modules.

 AMD, node, and ES6 use module naming semantics that mimic unix-style file paths and urls.
 Therefore, your module namespaces will mirror your directory